The Remote Part: Background and writing

 Idlewild released their second studio album 100 Broken Windows in April 2000, which was produced by Dave Eringa.
 It peaked at number 15 in the UK, while all of its four singles appeared on the UK Singles Chart, with "Actually It's Darkness" reaching the highest at number 23.
 With the making of the album, the band became aware of how invested their record label was with the band, and their feedback in regards to demos.
 Frontman Roddy Woomble acknowledged that the band had been working towards anthemic tracks, and was confident they would pull them off.

 They promoted 100 Broken Windows with a UK tour, a supporting slot for Muse on their headlining European tour, and appearances at the Glastonbury, T in the Park and Witnness festivals.
 Woomble noted that the band felt like "a collective of songwriters" during the writing process for the next album.
 He credits guitarist Rod Jones with influencing their musical direction, stating that Jones "really started to take steps forward in terms of his guitar playing, and also his harmonies".
-In August 2000, the band debuted three songs during a hometown show, all three of which leaned towards a 1980s sound.
+In August 2000, the band debuted three songs during a hometown show, all three of which leaned towards a 1980s sound; further material was aired during a UK tour.